 "Actually, I'd like to pick my opponent myself, if that's alright."

 The murmur of the crowd matched Weiss' own curiosity.
 Who did Emerald want to fight?

-Emerald jerked her thumb over her shoulder, holding it back.
+Emerald jerked her thumb over her shoulder, pointing it back in their general area.
 "The blond."

 Yang sprung up to her feet immediately.
 "Oh hell yeah-"

 Weiss' eyes widened slightly as Jaune pointed to himself, the black-haired girl next to him looking over at Emerald with a somewhat furious expression.